United States

 • Features: Multiple pools with mountain views

-• Hot Water Level: HOT (top pool); Medium (2nd pool from top)
+• Water Temp: HOT (top pool); Medium (2nd pool from top)

-You will then start your hike up a fairly steep hill that goes through someone’s private property (be extra respectful and stay on the trail).
+You will then start your 4-mile hike up a fairly steep hill that goes through someone’s private property (be extra respectful and stay on the trail).
+Elevation gain is about 1,350 feet.

 When you come to a bridge on the top of a hill, you’ll notice a pool below, indicating your arrival.
 The view will take your breath away!